sohailshams/fitness-home/README.md

 3. If user has already purchased something then in **User Info** section **Add Review** button will appear.
 4. Click on **Add Review** button, a new window will open which contains **Add Review** form.
 5. Fill in the form and click **Add** button.
-- *14. As a user, I want to be able edit or delete my review.*
+- *As a user, I want to be able edit or delete my review.*
 1. Go to the **Home** page and click on **Customer Reviews**.
 2. A new window will open which contains all the reviews.
 3. **Edit** and **Delete** buttons will appear under your added review.